Image: Christian Lesterlin

 The themes help to foster and strengthen interactions between groups working on related research areas, through seminars and other events.
 They are also intended to provide a framework for academic leadership and research mentoring to early career academics, postdoctoral researchers and students.

 Image: Eva Wegel

-Associate Head of Department: Jonathan Hodgkin
+Associate Head of Department: TBA

 Francis Barr, Martin Cohn, Lynne Cox, Penny Handford, Jonathan Hodgkin, Mark Howarth, Petros Ligoxygakis, Shabaz Mohammed, Catherine Pears, Alison Woollard (primary affiliation)

 Ben Berks, Andre Furger, Rob Klose, Nick Lakin, Jane Mellor, Bela Novak, Matthew Whitby (secondary affiliation)